-Mukkabaaz, the drama directed by Anurag Kashyap brings out his specialty of displaying the raw images of our society with superstitious beliefs and its practice, injustice and unfair treatment of commoners in India.
-Movie with a running time of 2 hours and 50 minutes gives you a complete ride of the caste system which is still practiced in various parts of India and it also beautifully describes a struggling life of an athlete to achieve his dreams.
-In the movie dreaming of becoming a great boxer makes the main role go through the rough edges where he meets people misusing their power and position as the government employees which is done in the name of caste, talent, experiences, religion, and education.
+Mukkabaaz, the drama directed by Anurag Kashyap, showcases his specialty of displaying the raw images of our society with superstitious beliefs and their practice, as well as the injustice and unfair treatment of commoners in India.
+The movie, with a running time of 2 hours and 50 minutes, takes you on a complete ride through the caste system, which is still practiced in various parts of India.
+It beautifully describes the struggling life of an athlete striving to achieve his dreams.
+In the movie, dreaming of becoming a great boxer puts the main character through the rough edges, where he encounters people misusing their power and position as government employees, all done in the name of caste, talent, experiences, religion, and education.

 Social Commentary and Caste Struggles: Unveiling Raw Realities

 Anyone at a junior level in the office, a dreamer, someone whose parents fail to understand their child’s passion, or someone unfortunately born into a lower caste family, or anyone who has disagreed to bear injustice towards themselves from any higher authority can easily relate to the main character of the movie.
 The hero and a girl, despite her speech disability, share a sweet love story.
 She clings to her aspirations of education, determined to prove that she is as capable as any other normal girl.